Hyperbolic groupoids and duality: Local product structures

 \section{Local product structures}

-The notions presented here generalize the classical notions of a local product structure of a manifold with an Anosov diffeomorphism, and more generally the notion of a local product structure of a Smale space (see~\cite{ruelle:therm}).
+The notions presented here generalize the classical notions of a local product structure on a manifold with an Anosov diffeomorphism, and more generally the notion of a local product structure on a Smale space (see~\cite{ruelle:therm}).

 The structure of a direct product decomposition of a topological space can be formalized in the following way.

 \begin{defi} A \emph{rectangle} is a topological space $R$ together with a continuous map $[\cdot, \cdot]:R\times R\arr R$ such that \begin{enumerate} \item $[x, x]=x$ for all $x\in R$; \item $[x, [y, z]]=[x, z]$ for all $x, y, z\in R$; \item $[[x, y], z]=[x, z]$ for all $x, y, z\in R$. \end{enumerate} \end{defi}